Lecturer & Programme Leader for the BSc in Horticulture (Kildalton College)

 337 1969 - Main Building

-I am enthusiastic to work with collaboators in Ireland and abroad therefore, don't hesitiate to contact me to discuss opportunites further.
+Cara is enthusiastic to work with collaborators in Ireland and abroad therefore, don't hesitate to contact her to discuss joint funding opportunities.

-Prior to returning to full-time study, I spent 9 years working in the pharmaceutical industry (1998-2007) with GSK, in the UK, and Covidien and Takeda Pharma Ireland in Co.
-Dublin
+Cara's academic career came after 10 years of experience working in the pharmaceutical industry at home in Ireland and in the UK.
+Cara has worked with GSK in the UK, and Covidien and Takeda Pharma Ireland in Co.
+Dublin, Ireland.

-I am also a keen participant of Fascination of Plants day and in collaboration with the WIT-based Centre for the Advancement of Learning of Maths, Science and Technology (CALMAST), I have organised various plant and nature based activities that coincide with the Bealtaine Festival of Outdoor Science such as botanical drawing, macro photography, and plant identification and nature walks.
+Cara is the national coordinator for Ireland for Fascination of Plants Day and in collaboration with the WIT-based Centre for the Advancement of Learning of Maths, Science and Technology (CALMAST), Cara has organised various plant and nature-based activities that coincide with the Bealtaine Festival of Outdoor Science.

-I welcome invitations to give talks, or help promote and participate in activities which promote conservation and appreciation of our environmental heritage.
+Cara welcome invitations to give talks or help promote and participate in activities that promote conservation and appreciation of our natural heritage.